capstone2505-team-5/server/src/api-docs.md

-Updated 07-29-25 3:35pm
+Updated 07-30-25 12:31PM

 # API Endpoints

 ---
-DONE
 ### GET `/api/rootSpans?projectId=123&batchId=123&spanName=myFunction&pageNumber=1&numPerPage=20`

+Testing:
+- worked in postman

+Returns:
-Returns: array of root spans with annotations
+- array of root spans with annotations
+- paginated and filterable with query params
+- total count is the total amount of spans that matches params

 **Response:**
 ```ts